telerik/winforms-docs/introduction.md

 previous_url: overview, RadControlsForWinForms
 ---

-# Telerik UI for for WinForms
+# Telerik UI for WinForms

 ## Performance you demand, UI you can't believe